-- 43-A. (1) Notwithstanding anything hereinbefore contained, the repayment of duty as drawback in respect of goods which have been taken into use between importation and re-exportation shall be subject to the provisions the rules made under sub-section(2). - (2) The [Ministry of Finance]1 may, subject to the condition of previous publication, from time to time, by notification in the Gazette, make rules in respect of goods which have been taken into use between importation and reexportation,
+- 43-A. (1) Notwithstanding anything hereinbefore contained, the repayment of duty as drawback in respect of goods which have been taken into use between importation and re-exportation shall be subject to the provisions of the rules made under sub-section (2). - (2) The [Union Ministry of Planning and Finance]2 may, subject to the condition of previous publication, from time to time, by notification in the Gazette, make rules in respect of goods which have been taken into use between importation and re-exportation,-